Roothulhu/Pwnomicon/docs/05-shells-payloads.md

 # [*] Auxiliary module execution completed
 ```

-Now, we can see from the check results that our target is likely vulnerable to EternalBlue.
-Let's set up the exploit and payload now, then give it a shot.
+The vulnerability assessment indicates a high probability of an EternalBlue exploit working against our target.
+We'll proceed with configuring the exploit module and payload before initiating the attack.

 **Attack Machine: Choose & Configure Our Exploit & Payload**